List of Alberta general elections: Electoral systems of Alberta

-Alberta's first election was fought in 25 single-member first past the post districts.
-The Liberal government, like other Canadian jurisdictions at the time, introduced two-member constituencies in Edmonton and Calgary in 1909 to accommodate their population.
+Alberta's first election was fought in 25 single-member districts using first past the post.
+The Liberal government, like other Canadian jurisdictions at the time, introduced two-member constituencies in Edmonton and Calgary in 1909 to accommodate the cities' larger population.
 Voting in these multi-member districts was by Block Voting.

-Each was broken up into three single-member districts by 1917, as the overall number of districts increased rapidly.
+The districts of Edmonton and Calgary were re-drawn in 1913 and Calgary was divided into three single-member districts.
+Edmonton remained a two-seat district.
+By 1917 Edmonton was broken up into three single-member districts, as the overall number of members and districts increased.
 As well 1917 saw two other innovations - election of two MLAs by soldiers and nurses overseas; and automatic re-election of 11 MLAs who were serving in the armed forces.

-The Liberal government introduced five-member Block Voting constituencies in Edmonton and Calgary in 1921, and made the Medicine Hat into a two-member district.
+The Liberal government returned Edmonton and Calgary to city-wide multi-seat districts in 1921.
+Edmonton and Calgary each had five MLAs who were elected through Block Voting.
+The government also composed the Medicine Hat as a two-member district.
 Each voter in the cities was given five votes, in Medicine Hat two votes.
-The Liberal party led the vote in Edmonton (although not taking a majority of the city vote) and its candidates received many multiple votes, together taking more votes than the number of Edmontonians who voted.
-It won all five of Edmonton's seats.
+The Liberal party led the vote in Edmonton (although not taking a majority of the city vote) and its candidates received multiple votes from the same voters, together taking more votes than the number of Edmontonians who voted.
+Liberals won all five of Edmonton's seats.
 Because each voter cast multiple votes in the cities where UFA ran only one candidate, the Liberal party vote tally is inflated (with many of its supporters casting multiple votes for party candidates) while each UFA vote truly represents an individual voter.
-Although it did win any seats in the cities, the United Farmers won most of the rural seats.
+Although it did not win any seats in the cities, the United Farmers won most of the rural seats.
 Overall it won a majority of the seats in the Legislature and formed government.

 The UFA government, which had campaigned on a promise of electoral reform, retained the existing multi-seat districts and adopted Single Transferable Voting in Edmonton, Calgary and Medicine Hat.
 Instant-runoff voting (IRV) (AKA Alternative Voting) was put into use elsewhere.
 STV in Edmonton and Calgary produced mixed roughly proportional results in the election of city MLAs.